MaximilianAlgehed/ReadingList/ReadingList.md

 * Puzzling Permutations - Sheeran
 * Testing Type Class Laws - Jansson, Jeuring, & Amaral
 * An Introduction to Knuth-Bendix Completion - Dick
+* On Computable Numbers, With an Application to the Entscheidungsproblem - Turing